MarkAStevens04/ML-Exploration/README.md

 ### Regression - Number of classes
 Do models behave well when there are 3/10/100/1000+ classes?

+### Data - Randomness and sample size
+Does the number of datapoints increase accuracy if there's inherent randomness in the dataset?

+Set your data to have some underlying randomness to it.
+Like pretend the maximum possible accuracy iss 90% because of the randomness of your data.
+See if increasing the number of datapoints causes the network to perform better?

+Or, add some randomness to like 100 different features, and see if increasing the number of datapoints really helps.

+Compare having randomness versus no randomness, and lots of datapoints vs few datapoints.

 ### General structure - Hyperparam tuning
 Maybe have an additional (optional) function to models that need hyper-parameter